STS-Mining/ZipTube/README.md

 - Convert WAV to MP3, Flac & WMA
 - Convert WMA to MP3, Flac & WAV

-# First you need to clone this repo by running the following command in your terminal
+## First you need to clone this repo by running the following command in your terminal

 ```console
 git clone https://github.com/STS-Mining/Python
 ```

-# Then you need to install all the dependencies from the requirements.txt file

-# You can do this by running the following code in your terminal
+## Then you need to install all the dependencies from the requirements.txt file, you can do this by running the following code in your terminal

 ```console
 cd ziptube
 pip install -r requirements.txt
 ```

-# Once you have them all installed and running, simply navigate to the main.py file directory

-# and then type the following command to run the script
+## Once you have them all installed and running, simply navigate to the main.py file directory and then type the following command to run the script

-# Windows
+- Windows

 ```console
 python main.py
 ```

-# Linux
+- Linux

 ```console
 python3 main.py